ibm-cloud-docs/ContinuousDelivery/di_working.md

 ## Alternative tutorials
 {: #alternative-tutorials}

-This tutorial focuses on implementing {{site.data.keyword.DRA_short}} with {{site.data.keyword.deliverypipelinelong}}, but as an alternative, you can use {{site.data.keyword.DRA_short}} with Jenkins and other CI/CD tools.
-Use the following tutorials for more information.
+You can also use {{site.data.keyword.DRA_short}} with Jenkins and other continuous integration and continuous delivery tools.
+Explore the following resources for more information about using {{site.data.keyword.DRA_short}} with Jenkins and other continuous integration and continuous delivery tools.

 * [Integrate DevOps Insights with an IBM Continuous Delivery pipeline](https://www.ibm.com/cloud/garage/tutorials/integrate-devops-insights-with-cd-pipeline){: external}.
 Learn how to configure a CD pipeline to send, build, and deploy information to {{site.data.keyword.DRA_short}} and define policies that analyze deployment risk.